shaunnope/unoxwolf/README.md

-# ONUWolf Telegram Bot
+# UnoxWolf Telegram Bot
-ONUWolf is a Telegram bot to moderate Unoxian Werewolf games.
+UnoxWolf is a Telegram bot to moderate Unoxian Werewolf games.
 It is currently in development.

 ## Getting Started
 Make a copy of the `example.env` file and rename it to `.env`.
 Fill in the values for the environment variables.